 These systems use a code or pin number in order to verify access for users.
 They are cheap and easy to use, as they require no key fobs or keys.
 However, they do have the disadvantage of insecurity due to the possibility of users sharing the code with others.
 When you have this system in place it is important to make sure your employees don’t share the code with anybody.

 Proximity / Radiofrequency Based Systems

 Ideal for the most secure environments, these systems combine aspects of the above systems for a more strict security protocol.
-These systems require users to confirm their credentials in multiple ways, usually through a combination of a proximity token and a fingerprint, or a proximity token and a keyed in keypad code.
+These systems require users to confirm their credentials in multiple ways, usually through a combination of a proximity token and a fingerprint, or a proximity token and a keypad code.